cairo-book/cairo-book/src/ch01-02-hello-world.md

 Let’s create a new project using Scarb.

-Navigate to your _cairo_projects_ directory (or wherever you decided to store your code).
+Navigate to your \_cairo_projects\_ directory (or wherever you decided to store your code).
 Then run the following:

 ```bash
 scarb new hello_world
 ```

 It creates a new directory and project called _hello_world_.
-We’ve named our project _hello_world_, and Scarb creates its files in a directory of the same name.
+We’ve named our project \_hellow_world\_, and Scarb creates its files in a directory of the same name.

 Go into the _hello_world_ directory with the command `cd hello_world`.
 You’ll see that Scarb has generated two files and one directory for us: a _Scarb.toml_ file and a _src_ directory with a _lib.cairo_ file inside.